OpenSTREAM-solvers/openstream/_sources/Guides/theory/Mixture_Model_Theory.rst.txt

 To complete the conservation equations, several closure relations are required:

 - Wall shear stress: :math:`\tau_w^n`
-- Form pressure losses: :math:\frac{\partial p_K}{\partial z}
+- Form pressure losses: :math:`\frac{\partial p_K}{\partial z}`
-- Equations of state: Appropriate thermodynamic properties for each phase
+- Wall heat transfer models

 For each simulation, the selected closure models are defined in the OpenSTREAM model file, chosen from the available options listed in :mod:`InputEnums`.
 If not explicitly specified by the user, default models are applied as defined in :class:`Inputs.Model`.
 All relevant closure relations are implemented in :class:`Solvers.Mixture.Mixture`, which the users can modify to suit specific simulation needs.

-The thermodynamic properties for each phase are computed using `CoolProp <https://coolprop.org/>`_, an open-source thermophysical property library that provides accurate equations of state and transport properties for a wide range of fluids.
+In addition, the thermodynamic properties for each phase are computed using `CoolProp <https://coolprop.org/>`_, an open-source thermophysical property library that provides accurate equations of state and transport properties for a wide range of fluids.

 Features and assumptions
 ------------------------

-- Supports both steady-state and transient simulations
+- Supports both steady-state and transient simulations in straight channels
+- Supports uniform and non-uniform wall heat flux distribution
 - Can include thermal non-equilibrium modeling (subcooled boiling or post Critical Heat Flux) via constitutive models or HRM
 - Allows phase velocity slip using drift flux models
 - Neglects minor contributions such as frictional heating and temporal pressure gradient contributions